mikaelvesavuori/hisec/readme.md

 Use [Mozilla Observatory](https://observatory.mozilla.org) for a bigger check-up, which can also optionally include scores from "third-party" sites such as [Security Headers](https://www.securityheaders.io).

-## IIS?
+## IIS...
+Nginx?

-I don't use IIS, but you can get a pretty detailed guide to using Hisec in IIS if you [adapt what Scott Helme writes here](https://scotthelme.co.uk/hardening-your-http-response-headers/).
+I don't use IIS or Nginx, but you can get a pretty detailed guide to using Hisec in IIS if you [adapt what Scott Helme writes here](https://scotthelme.co.uk/hardening-your-http-response-headers/).
+The Nginx and IIS configs **should** work right away, but please do a PR or give a comment if I can improve these somehow!